cviplym/qwen-vl-frame-index-demo/README.md

 Video mode showed frame merging behavior, while plain multi-image input weakened temporal consistency.

 This repository focuses on the frame-index approach because it provides a lightweight and practical improvement without modifying model architecture.

+## License

+This project is built upon **Qwen3-VL**, which is released under the Apache License, Version 2.0.

+Accordingly, this project is also distributed under the **Apache License, Version 2.0**.

+See the [LICENSE](./LICENSE) file for details.